FrodoAlaska/Nikola/README.md

 - Support for multiple image formats including **JPEG, PNG, BMP, TGA, and more**.
 - 3D model loading with support for **OBJ, FBX, and GLTF** formats.
 - Integrated ImGui support, featuring an abstracted `editor` layer for editing engine-specific types through a GUI.
-- A versitile lighting system using the Blinn-Phong shading model.
+- A versitile lighting system using the Blinn-Phong shading model with built-in HDR support.
 - A fully-fledged audio system with both 2D audio and 3D spatialized audio, supporting multiple formats such as **MP3, WAV, and OGG**.

 ## Missing Features